shingsay/shingsays_myaccount_login_site/README.md

 The following features were included in the project:

-    1. A hamburger menu the opens and hides navigation links on the website.
+    1. A hamburger menu that opens and hides navigation links on the website.
 When the hamburger menu is clicked it opens the links formatted in a column.
 The menu bar also appears on the screen horizontally at 30% width at 768 pixels and full width at 996 pixels.

     2. The hamburger menu has a slight animation when clicked.